myothida/myothida/README.md

 ### Machine Learning
   - [Machine Learning Explainer Dashboard](https://machine-learn-ex.herokuapp.com/): A dashboard to interpret machine learning models and tuning of hyperparameters.
 Interactive features provides to visualize the effect of hyperparmaters and make machine learning easier.
   - [Classification: Detecting Diabetic in Early Stage](https://github.com/myothida/diabetic-detection-app.git): A model to detect the Diabetic using different features such as Age, weight, height and blood pressure.
 A total of six different classification algorithms are used to evaluate the performance of the model.
-  - [Regression: Predicting Fuel Price](Link): A model to predict the fuel price using various features..
+  - [Regression: Predicting Housing Price](Link): A model to predict the housing price (residential homes in Boston Housing dataset) using various features..Advanced regression techniques (random forest and gradient boosting) are deployed to predict the housing price.
   - [Regression: Predicting Number of Deceased](Link): A model to predict the number of decased in Myanmar.
 ### Data Analysis and Visualisation
   - [Student Performance Data Analysis](https://da-grade-bhutan.herokuapp.com/): Dashboard for visualizing the performance of the students (Bhutan - Data Analytic Class 2021-2022).